 - A higher test score is an indication of better readability.
 Do you remember the link between the readability score and the SEO score?

 Smart writers incorporate words and phrases that are more persuasive and trigger an emotional or psychological response.
 These are called Power Words.

-Mary Fernandez at OptinMonster did a great job breaking the words in categories.
-She goes on explaining the use of words to improve conversions.
+Mary Fernandez at OptinMonster did a great job breaking the words into categories.
+She goes on, explaining the use of words to improve conversions.

 Here’s a sneak-peak into categories you’d undoubtedly be interested in:

 - Ahead of game

 - According to

 Omitting grammar and other mistakes help with the reputation.

 Having drafted a masterpiece, you should pre-book a venue for the celebration.
 Right?